United Nations Volunteers

-The United Nations Volunteers (UNV) programme is the UN organisation that contributes to peace and development through volunteerism worldwide.
+The United Nations Volunteers (UNV) programme is the UN organization that contributes to peace and development through volunteerism worldwide.
 Volunteerism is a powerful means of engaging people in tackling development challenges, and it can transform the pace and nature of development.
-Volunteerism benefits both society at large and the individual volunteer by strengthening trust, solidarity and reciprocity among citizens, and by purposefully creating opportunities for participation.
+Volunteerism benefits both society at large and the individual volunteer by purposefully creating opportunities for participates through strengthening trust, solidarity and reciprocity among citizens.

-UNV contributes to peace and development by advocating for recognition of volunteers, working with partners to integrate volunteerism into development programming, and mobilising an increasing number and diversity of volunteers, including experienced UNV volunteers, throughout the world.
+UNV contributes to peace and development by advocating for recognition of volunteers, working with partners to integrate volunteerism into SDGs, and mobilizing an increasing number and diversity of volunteers, including experienced UNV volunteers, throughout the world.

 National UN Volunteers are Chinese nationals (including Hong Kong SAR and Macao SAR permanent residents) who serve inside mainland China.
-They are recruited for specialised inputs to development programmes administered by UN and partner Chinese Government agencies in China.
+They are recruited for specialized inputs to development programmes administered by UN and partner Chinese Government agencies in China.
 The UNV programme recruits candidates with relevant experience in these sectors locally.
-Popular assignment categories include programme/project development, administration, communications, community development, education, environmental protection, disaster prevention, public health, HIV/AIDS and poverty reduction.
+Popular assignment categories include programme / project development, administration, communications, community development, education, environmental protection, disaster prevention, public health, HIV/AIDS and poverty reduction.

 What is provided to a national UN volunteer?

 - Settling-in-Grant calculated on the duration of assignment which is paid at the beginning of the assignment;

 - Volunteer Living Allowance (VLA) intended to cover basic living expenses, which is paid each month;

 - Travel on appointment and at the end of assignment, if different than home location;

 - Resettlement allowance calculated based on the duration of assignment which is paid upon satisfactory completion of the assignment.